zlaalamiWD/readme/docs/Documentation/workflows/mail-box.md

 ## Submitted

 HealthDyne will create the order after receiving a Fill Request by sending create order command in the downstream pharmacy management system.
-Once the order has been successfully created, HealthDyne will generate a ‘submitted’ order status message and queues the event up for the client to retrieve it.
+Once the order has been successfully created, HealthDyne will generate a ‘submitted’ order status message and queues the event up for the client to retrieve it.\
+**Note:** scriptKey can contain multiple scriptKey separated by comma.

 #### sample "Submitted" event